sedwin928/open-gsa-redesign/_apidocs/sample-api-basic.md

 ## Overview

-This sample API returns City Pirs information from the GSA CityPairs program.
+This sample API returns City Pairs information from the GSA City Pairs program.

 <p><small><a href="#">Back to top</a></small></p>